janosh/pymatviz/assets/scripts/readme.md

-# Readme Asset Generation Scripts
+# Example Figure Generation Scripts

-This directory contains scripts to generate assets for the figures being shown in the readme that showcase `pymatviz` capabilities.
+This directory contains scripts to generate the figures that showcase `pymatviz` capabilities.
+Those figures are used in `readme.md`.